Art & Dementia

 Gentle conversations about art and life at the Incinerator Gallery

 This program provides people living with early onset dementia or mild cognitive impairment an opportunity – alongside their carer – to connect with the world in enriching and life-enhancing ways.

 Free – bookings essential

 On arrival participants will have an opportunity to orient themselves in the space, socialize and make themselves comfortable.
-A gallery educator will display and lead an open conversation about the artworks.
-Then participants will be invited to undertake a simple art making activity.
-Then enjoy a cuppa and biscuit to reflect and socialise.
+A gallery volunteer will lead an open conversation about the artworks on display.
+Then participants will be invited to undertake a simple craft activity.
+Together participants will enjoy a cuppa and biscuit to reflect and socialise.

 This program provides intellectual stimulation and social inclusion, which supports well-being and increased quality of life.
 People living with dementia often become isolated.
 Discussions based on works of art allows participants to demonstrate knowledge, engage in interpretation, express emotions and recall memories.
 Participants have the opportunity to maximise their intellectual capacity in a safe and respectful environment.